tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [subs2srs](https://aur.archlinux.org/packages/subs2srs/).
 Takes video files and subtitle files and creates cards with screenshots and/or audio for each line in the sub file.
-Also useful for batch extracting audio from videos.
+Useful for batch extracting audio from videos.

 ### Reading eBooks